The Two-Color Ext Soergel Calculus: Abstract

 \section{Abstract}

-We compute Ext groups between Soergel Bimodules associated to the infinite/finite dihedral group for a realization in characteristic 0 and show that they are free right $R-$modules with an explicit basis.
-We then give a diagrammatic presentation for the corresponding monoidal category of Ext-enhanced Soergel Bimodules. \\ As applications, we compute $\overline{\hhh}$ of the connect sum of two Hopf links as an $R-$module and show that the Poincare series for the Hochschild homology of Soergel Bimodules of finite dihedral type categorifies Gomi's trace for finite dihedral groups.
+We compute Ext groups between Soergel Bimodules associated to the infinite/finite dihedral group for a realization in characteristic 0 and show that they are free right $R-$modules.
+In particular, we obtain an explicit diagrammatic basis for the Hochschild cohomology of indecomposable Soergel Bimodules.
+We then give a diagrammatic presentation for the corresponding monoidal category of Ext-enhanced Soergel Bimodules. \\ As applications, we explicitly compute HOMFLY homology/triply graded link homology $\overline{\hhh}$ for the connect sum of two Hopf links and the negative torus link $T(3,-3)$ as right $R-$modules.
+Furthermore, we show that the Hochschild cohomology of Soergel Bimodules in finite dihedral type categorifies Gomi's trace, providing a $t-$analog of Soergel's Hom Formula in the dihedral setting.